TokenEngineeringCommunity/website/docs/academy-welcome.md

 **Fee:** free
 **Number of participants:** max.
 25

-**Registration:** The program concluded in October 2022, but our session recordings are available [here](https://youtube.com/playlist?list=PL-GxJch-YeZfjcwjCwwNSRGjnSBdapOtA), feel free to drop by and listen in!
+**Registration:** The program concluded in October 2022 - our session recordings are publicly available [here](https://youtube.com/playlist?list=PL-GxJch-YeZfjcwjCwwNSRGjnSBdapOtA).